Bearded Theory: History

 By 2012 the crowd of festival goers had grown, by now over 600 acts had played at the festival, including King Blues, The Wonder Stuff, New Model Army, The Waterboys, Athlete, The Orb, Wheatus, Adam Ant and the Damned.
 During 2012 the organizers spent time delivering stage safety seminars to European events industry at Primavera Sound in Barcelona and various industry conferences in London following the successful implementation of a comprehensive stage safety policy at the festival.

 The 2013 line-up included, with The Levellers, Reverend & Makers, Asian Dub Foundation, New Model Army, A Guy Called Gerald, The Farm, Maroon Town, The Destroyers, The Jive Aces and Gallon Drunk across six stages.
 There was also an "Unsigned Bands Contest".
 Bearded Theory won Best Small Festival at the UK Festival Awards.

-In 2014, the festival had to move once again after citing issues with landowner the National Trust following draconian measures being implemented and lack of contractual security.
+In 2014, the festival had to move once again after citing "increasing bureaucracy imposed by the landowners".
 The festival decided to locate to the independently owned 250-acre estate Catton Park in South Derbyshire, a venue the organizers had looked at before deciding to locate to Kedleston Hall.
 Bearded Theory attracted a capacity crowd.
 Performing bands included Carter USM, UB40, Stranglers, Peter Hook, Wonderstuff, Pop Will Eat Itself, Reverend & the Makers.
 The festival's organizers won the Promoter of the Year award at the UK Festival Awards for their industry work with stage safety.
 In 2015 the festival agreed to a 5-year contract to remain at Catton Hall and implemented substantial land improvements including access roads, installing a permanent water supply and drainage.

 Bands that appeared included The Mission, James, Afro Celt Sound System, Lab 4, Cara Dillon, Neville Staple, Alabama 3, Gun, Hugh Cornwell, British Sea Power, Buzzcocks, Misty in Roots and The Bar-Steward Sons of Val Doonican.
-The festival sold out and was cited as the organizers best festival to date.
-The festival made history when they announced the plans to operate an onsite school on the Friday of the festival.
+The festival sold out and operated an onsite school on the Friday of the festival.
 The school met key learning criteria at each age level and classes included Science, Home Economics, Math's, English, History and lots more.
 The P.E classes were operated by Derby County FC.
 The school assisted parents taking children out of school without being fined and was a festival first.

-In 2016 the festival sold out and produced a universally well received festival.
-The festival went onto win Best Family Festival at the UK Festival Awards and gig of the year for the performance by Wilko Johnson in Stand Out Magazine.
+In 2016 the festival sold out and went onto win Best Family Festival at the UK Festival Awards and gig of the year for the performance by Wilko Johnson in Stand Out Magazine.
 Bands who performed included Killing Joke, Squeeze, Jack Savoretti, Levellers, The Jam, Black Uhuru and Stiff Little Fingers.